 Use your data configs to preprocess your “train” and “validation” datasets:

-You should then see your preprocessed data in pretraining_tutorial/train_data/
+You should then see your preprocessed data in pretraining_tutorial/train_data/ and pretraining_tutorial/valid_data/ (see the output_dir parameter in your data configs).

 When using the Hugging Face CLI to download a dataset, you may encounter the following error: KeyError: 'tags'

-This issue occurs due to an outdated version of the huggingface_hub
+This issue occurs due to an outdated version of the huggingface_hub package.
+To resolve it, update the package by running:

 pip install --upgrade huggingface_hub==0.26.1

-An example of “train” looks as follows:
+An example of a “train” dataset looks as follows:

 Train and Evaluate Model

-in your model config to use the absolute paths of your preprocessed data:
+Update train_dataloader.data_dir and val_dataloader.data_dir in your model config to use the absolute paths of your preprocessed data:

 Now you’re ready to launch training.
 Use the cszoo fit command to submit a job, passing in your updated model config.
 This command automatically uses the locations and packages defined in your config.
 Click here for more information.